 This entire math center is based around a creamer bottle with a face drawn on it (aka my feeble attempt at a ghost).
 Hopefully you do a better job with your ghost.

 My creamer bottle ghost is about to pull overtime as the basis for a fantastic Halloween math activity: the ghost roll and feed.
 This magical math activity supports children in their counting, addition, and subtraction practice.

-RELATED: Looking for more Halloween activities to try?
+RELATED: Looking for more Halloween activities for kids to try?
 I’ve got tons!

 See?
 Told you it was easy!

 My creamer bottle came white which made it extra perfect for this, but you can also paint a bottle if you need to.

 I dumped out my bag of pom pom balls and a grabbed my fabulous dollar store giant dice to get things started.